 It is important to boost the CTR at the beginning as it helps increase the quality score of your keywords.
 When you bid higher at the start, it will provide you with a chance to boost the ad position at the top.
 This will result in a higher CTR.

 You can make use of the Ad Preview and Diagnosis Tool to check your ad position.
 It will also let you adjust your bids accordingly to gain a higher position.

 Note: Bid is not the only factor to boost your Ad position.
 You also need to have high-quality, relevant ads and the best possible landing page experience.

 Create the most relevant ads

 Ad relevance is another very huge factor that helps you increase your quality score.
-This is generally a missed opportunity by most of the general advertisers.
+This is generally a missed opportunity by most the general advertisers.
 So, here’s where you can increase your chances of outstanding them.

 Create ads that explain your keywords, product, landing page, and associated offer well.
 Include your point of difference as well.
 You may get a bit higher CTR with a bit lower position if your ad is very compelling.

 It is also necessary to insert the keywords in the ad’s headlines and choose the correct landing pages.